 Upcoming and Recent Presentations

-American Indian Law: Access and Collection, will present at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 15, 2013.
+American Indian Law: Access and Collection, presented at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 15, 2013.

-Igniting Faculty Services in Your Library, will present at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 14, 2013.
+Igniting Faculty Services in Your Library, presented at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 14, 2013.

 Ethics in Dealing with Diverse Clients, presented at the 7th Annual Texas Tech Law School Faculty Update for Legal Services Attorney’s, Public Interest Practitioners & Pro Bono Attorney’s, Lubbock, Texas, October 2012.

 American Indian Education: The Boarding School Experience, presented at Texas Tech University School of Law, Lubbock, Texas, September 2012.